alyssamichelle/angular-kendo-unite/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+# Video 7: 📽️ Charting our busiest time of day with Kendo UI Charts!

+The final touch to our to-do app is to add a chart showing us our busiest time of day.
+We will use our to-do data, make a custom pipe that will return just the number from the todo due time, and then chart the hours in our day to see when is the busiest!

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.